gungorahmet/AdaptLab/src/adapt_lab_project/frontend/templates/documentation.md

 **Post**:

 	Guides you how to do some job.
 Posts supports to have attached files on it.
+	Posts supports to contaion multiple file types such as image, video etc.
+	Posts supports to embed image/video from related sources such as Youtube etc.

 	For example;
 	    - Guides you for how to get free day on system.